design driven innovation

 To be able to do this, one has to come from a clear point of departure, from a personal viewpoint so to say.
 It also needs a different approach to development: a more human approach.

-The design activity is centered on story telling and visualizing the experience as it improves the issues.
+The design activity is centred on storytelling and visualizing the experience as it improves the issues.
 The goal is to create a vision of the improved situation.
 The vision gives relevance to the idea in the context of the brand, the involved and the situational context.
-The proposed vision is aimed to improve the relation- ship between the involved and thus create economic efficiency as well.
+The proposed vision is aimed to improve the relationship between the involved and thus create economic efficiency as well.

-In this case here, the examination takes less time, which is a benefit to the involved and the hospital – through an improved experience, the patients’ anxiety and stress can be reduced (specially in pediatrics) and the amount of patients per day for the hospital could be increased.
+In this case here, the examination takes less time, which is a benefit to the involved and the hospital – through an improved experience, the patients’ anxiety and stress can be reduced (especially in paediatrics) and the number of patients per day for the hospital could be increased.
 This by itself also increased the recommendation for the staging brand – Philips in this case and the hospital ‚brand‘ as well – all adding to the prosperity and wellbeing of the involved stakeholders.

-Therefore they need a strong drive to be brought to market and often they find the toughest battles within a company, and not in the market place.
+Therefore they need a strong drive, or will, to be brought to market and often they find the toughest battles within the company, and not in the market place.

 On the other hand, they do generate lasting profits if they make it there – they earn high user loyalty due to the relevance they propose to the user.
 And due to the recommendation, which comes as a result, they have huge brand potential and therefore can earn large market shares.
 These innovations differentiate on the intellectual level of meaning, not on the feature level meaning and with that, steal consumers hearts and make them become loyal users.